 And since these spicy sweet potato wedges are so easy to make, you’ll be happy to keep your crowd pleased and make some more!
 I used a few medium sweet potatoes that I scrubbed clean and I left the skins on, but if you would like you can peel them; I just have a feeling your healthy sweet potato wedges will not end up as crispy as mine.

 To make my spicy sweet potato wedges, I cut the sweet potatoes in half, and then I cut each of the halves into four wedges.
-I then put them onto a lined baking sheet and drizzled the with olive oil and then sprinkled them with salt, pepper, hot chili powder and dry thyme.
+I then put them onto a lined baking sheet.
+This is because they tend to get a little juicy while baking.
+Lining the baking sheet will insulate the sweet potatoes and ensure a good clean up.
+I then drizzled them with olive oil and then sprinkled them with salt, pepper, hot chili powder and dry thyme.
 I gave them a good toss, roasted them for about 25 minutes and served them with a spicy mayonnaise and garlic sauce.
 The ultimate party in your mouth, lip-smacking, finger-licking food!!

 A few tips on making these spicy sweet potato wedges